alfg/opendrinks/CONTRIBUTING.md

 ## 🍸 Submit a Drink Recipe
-This directory contains all the drink recipes.
+The [/src/recipes/](/src/recipes/) directory contains all the drink recipes as a JSON file.
 Add your own by following the process below:

 * Fork the project
 * Create a new json file named after the drink